 - (1) The University-Wide Instructor/Lecturer Promotion Committee shall consist of five (5) Instructors/Lecturers at the Associate or University level, and eight (8) tenured faculty members (not including adjuncts, visitors, or candidates) at the Associate or Full Professor level with at least three (3) years service at UNF, who do not have line authority over promotion decisions and are not personally related to candidates for promotion.
 The members of the Committee shall be elected by a vote of all permanent faculty members of the University.
 The vote shall be conducted in a lawful manner that is intended to assure a free and voluntary exercise of choice.
 At least one (1) Instructor/Lecturer at the Associate or University level and at least one (1) tenured faculty shall be from each college.
 Faculty members serving on the Department Instructor/Lecturer Promotion Committee may not serve on the University-Wide Instructor/Lecturer Committee. - a.
 No candidate being considered by the Committee for promotion may serve on the Committee. - b.
 The term of office for each member on the Committee shall be two (2) academic years.
 In order to provide the staggering of terms within the Committee, the election for 2015-16 shall be conducted as follows: the two (2) representatives from the Brooks College of Health, the two (2) representatives from the College of Education and Human Services, and two (2) at-large members shall be elected for a one-year term, and the two (2) representatives from the College of Arts and Sciences, the two (2) representatives from the Coggin College of Business, the two (2) representatives from the College of Computing, Engineering, and Construction, and one (1) at-large member shall be elected for a two-year term. - c.
-In subsequent alternate years, six members (the representatives from the Brooks College of Health, the College of Education and Human Services, and two at-large members) or seven members
+In subsequent alternate years, six members (the representatives from the Brooks College of Health, the College of Education and Human Services, and two at-large members) or seven members(the representatives from the College of Arts and Sciences, the Coggin College of Business, the College of Computing, Engineering, and Construction, and one at-large member) shall be elected. - d.
+No later than March 31, the UFF Executive Board shall collect nominations as are necessary to fill all vacancies scheduled to occur on the University Wide Instructor/Lecturer Promotion Committee.
+The procedure for electing members to this committee shall be as follows:

-Since there are currently insufficient numbers of Associate or University Instructors, Lecturers within the University, vacancies in positions on the Committee normally allotted to them shall be filled by tenured faculty until Associate or University Instructors or Lecturers are elected to those positions.
+17 Since there are currently insufficient numbers of Associate or University Instructors, Lecturers within the University, vacancies in positions on the Committee normally allotted to them shall be filled by tenured faculty until Associate or University Instructors or Lecturers are elected to those positions.